Yannima Tommy Watson

-Yannima Tommy Watson known as Tommy Watson (born 1930s) was an Indigenous Australian artist, of the Pitjantjatjara people from Australia’s central western desert.
+Yannima Tommy Watson (1930s – November 2017), known as Tommy Watson, was an Indigenous Australian artist, of the Pitjantjatjara people from Australia's central western desert.
 He was described by one critic as "the greatest living painter of the Western Desert".

 Early life

 Tommy Yannima Pikarli Watson was a senior Pitjantjatara elder and law man of the Karima skin group.
 He was born around 1935 in Anumarapiti, 75 km west of Irrunytju, also known as Wingellina, in Western Australia, near the junction of its border with the Northern Territory and South Australia.
 His given names of Yannima and Pikarli relate to specific sites near Anumarapiti.

 Watson's mother died during his infancy, and his father when he was about eight years old.
 He subsequently went to live with his father's brother, who himself died two years later.
 Tommy was then adopted by Nicodemus Watson, his father's first cousin.
 It was at this point that he went to live at Ernabella Mission, and adopted the surname Watson in addition to his Aboriginal birth name, thus becoming Tommy Yannima Pikarli Watson.

 Nicodemus Watson became a strong father figure.
 Together they travelled widely, and Watson learned the traditional skills required to lead a nomadic existence in the desert, including the fashioning of tools and weapons from trees using burning coals, how and what to hunt, and how and where to find water.
 Under Nicodemus Watson's guidance, Watson learned about nature and his people's ancestral stories, collectively known to the Aboriginal peoples of Australia as Tjukurrpa.

 Watson's first contact with white Australians was at the Ernabella Mission in South Australia, which opened in 1940.
 After a short time at Ernabella, he returned to his community to be initiated.
 Tommy Watson's upbringing is similar to that of many Indigenous people born around the same time, from that point forward living a traditional nomadic existence until his early teens and then working as a stockman and labourer.
 During his time working at Papunya he met the school teacher Geoffrey Bardon, who was pivotal in supporting the developing Aboriginal art movement at the Papunya Tula art centre.